 For those living and working in Singapore, air conditioning is considered essential to the comfort of daily life.
 Therefore, buying the right air conditioner is a significant investment decision in comfort and convenience.
 You will need an air conditioner for cooling to your specific and personal needs.

-There will be two popular types of air conditioners for you: inverter vs. non-inverter.
+Aside from your usual aircon types, there are two popular types of air conditioners in the market: inverter vs. non-inverter.
 Both have the function of cooling or warming your residence, but not everyone is familiar with them.

 The following article will give you a more general and specific overview of Inverter and Non-inverter Air Conditioners.
 The advantages and disadvantages of these two aircons can help you choose the most suitable air conditioner for your home or office.